Sirrah91/Asteroid-spectra/v2.0/Datasets/README.md

 - asteroid_spectra-*.npz
   - reflectance spectra from DeMeo et al. 2009 and Binzel et al. 2019
   - labels and their key (Bus-DeMeo class)
-    - **reduces** contains taxonomy classes from our reduced taxonomy system (see Table 1 in the reference paper)
+    - **reduced** contains taxonomy classes from our reduced taxonomy system (see Table 1 in the reference paper)
     - **deleted** contains taxonomy classes which we did not use (see Table 1 in the reference paper)
   - used wavelength grid
   - metadata